chatcharoen/dbsec-workshop/Lab_Guides/OKV/100/README.md

 - Click the pencil icon to get to the details on the Master Key

-- Scroll down to the Advanced section and you should see ORACLE.TDE.HSM.MK.ID#

- *Note* You will see '06' before your MKID.
-This is an internal identifier for Oracle Key Vault.

   ![](images/230.png)

+**Conslusion**
 - You accomplished the following in this lab
   - Identified the default wallet for our DBSEC endpoint in OKV
   - Uploaded the wallet contents from the local wallet on the DB host to the virtual wallet in KV
   - Matched the MKIDs of the local wallet with those now available in OKV

 **This completes the Lab!**